-In emerging markets, infrastructure helps sovereigns manage investment risk
+In emerging markets, infrastructure helps sovereigns manage investment risk Second, the supply demand dynamics are more attractive than for developed

 The attraction of infrastructure to sovereigns is well documented.
 Sovereigns feel they have the competitive advantage over most other investors due to their long-term investment horizon, their ability to absorb large deal sizes via flexible financing structures and their ability to leverage their network to source deals.